-The School has invested in capital assets for construction in progress, the School's education facility, facility improvements, land, furniture, and equipment.
-Depreciation expenses for capital assets are booked under the Instruction program of the School's operations.
-More information regarding capital assets may be found in Note 5 to the financial statements.
+The School has invested in capital assets for construction in progress, leasehold improvements, and furniture and equipment.
+More information regarding capital assets may be found in Note 4 to the financial statements.
+Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.